nejohnson2/rpi-i2s/README.md

 $ sudo apt-get update
 $ sudo rpi-update
 ```
 Get the kernel source and compile.
 This takes a very long time on an RPi.
 I believe there are ways of doing this on a local machine but I didnt try.
-I would recommend installing the application '''sudo apt-get install screen'''.
+I would recommend installing the application ```sudo apt-get install screen```.

 ```
 $ sudo whet https://raw.githubusercontent.com/rpi-source/master/rpi-source -O /usr/bin/rpi-source